steadfasterX/znc-mailnotify/README.md

 ZNC mailnotify
 =============

-ZNC cmd notify  is a module for [ZNC][] that will send notifications to a command that you can customize to invoke any action you want (Forward email/SMS messages) for any private message or channel highlight that matches a configurable set of conditions.
+ZNC mailnotify  is a module for [ZNC][] that will send notifications to a specified mailbox for any private message or channel highlight that matches a configurable set of conditions.

-This project is forked from ZNC to Notifo created by [John Reese](http://johnmreese.com).
+This project is forked from ZNC cmdnotify (https://github.com/bgirard/znc-cmd-notify) which is in turn forked from ZNC to Notifo created by [John Reese](http://johnmreese.com).

-Minor edits made by Benwa.

 Compiling